Stefka92/MusicQuiz/README.md

 I would like to acknowledge the following people who helped me in completing this project:
 - My Course Mentor Harry Dhillon for his support and guidance.
-- My friends Sinead Griffin & Geraldine Rynne for testing my site, providing feedback and ensuring all links were working.
-- Aine Hurley for helping come up with a name for my website.
+- My friends and family for their support in continuing this project after the death of my grandmother.